Pet Clipper and Blade Maintenance

-For thorough cleaning start with removing excess dirt & hair with any bristle brush.
+For a thorough cleaning, start by removing excess dirt and hair with a bristle brush.
 Next, submerge only the clipper blade in a glass or metal bowl of blade wash solution and run the clipper for 5-8 seconds.
 Remove the blade from the clipper and lay on a towel to dry out.
 Once it is dry, place a few drops of clipper oil on the blade rails to lubricate the blade for the next use.

 Clipper blades produce friction while in operation.
 This can cause the clipper blade to heat up.
 There are sprays available that are designed to keep the temperature down while using the clipper.
 These cooling sprays can help keep the grooming experience favorable for your pet.

-Each time you perform routine maintenance on your blades, examine the condition of the blade socket and rail guide for wear inspect the cutter and comb for proper alignment.
+Each time you perform routine maintenance on your blades, examine the condition of the blade socket and rail guide for wear and inspect the cutter and comb for proper alignment.
 Excess wear or poor alignment will indicate that it is time to sharpen the blade.
-Additionally when a blade is grabbing or pulling the coat, it is another indication that the blade is dull and needs sharpening.
-For clipper and blade reconditioning and sharpening consult the Manufacturer for Authorized Service Center locations.
+Additionally, a blade that is grabbing or pulling the coat is another indication that the blade is dull and needs sharpening.
+For clipper and blade reconditioning and sharpening, consult the Manufacturer for Authorized Service Center locations.